According to a new Wall Street Journal / NBC News survey, people think that sugar, alcohol, and tobacco are more harmful than cannabis.

 Sugar is becoming more and more demonized by the day.
 It picked up six percentage points (15 to 21) in the four years since the question was posed in the 2014 survey.
 Try searching "book about sugar" these days and you get fewer cookbooks and more along the lines of Gary Taubes' "The Case Against Sugar," and Robert Lustig's "Fat Chance: The Hidden Truth About Sugar, Obesity and Disease."

 The more we discover about our various vices and what makes them so enticing, the clearer we get about the real risks of using them—exclusively and comparatively.
-And if only nine percent of Americans feel like marijuana is genuinely the most harmful in the bunch, then we might get to see the end of Reefer Madness in our lifetime after all.Posted: Saturday, January 27th, 4:20am 8 months ago
+And if only nine percent of Americans feel like marijuana is genuinely the most harmful in the bunch, then we might get to see the end of Reefer Madness in our lifetime after all.Posted: Saturday, January 27th, 4:20am a year ago

 Alana seeks to see cannabis from the perspective of politicians, advocates, entrepreneurs, and consumers.
 She got her start with a byline in the arts and culture section and crossed over into cannabis after using it medicinally.
 Current projects include investigations into cannabis and wellness; entrepreneurs of the Green Rush; cannabis for athletes; and the evolution of cannabis laws and culture in Canada.